OQuispel/metric_clustering/README.md

 generate_csl.ipynb generates the CSLs for the required metrics, which is a file describing what comparisons MCK should make

 generate_mask.ipynb is used to generate the mask file needed to filter out undesired areas of the map, this is done by converting a random output map from the land use scanner model to the desired format

+The used files folder contains the csls and mask used for a 100 map comparison.